constructorfleet/python-redfish-raid/README.md

 `--showprinfo`: Show the Patrol Read status information [NOT IMPLEMENTED]
 `--showccinfo`: Show the consistency check information [NOT IMPLEMENTED]
 `--showbbuinfo`: Show the backup battery information [NOT IMPLEMENTED]
-`--showencinf`: Show information related to the RAID enclosure `--showdisks`: Show the physical disk information for the array `--showlogical`: Show the information related to the logical volumes in the array `--nagios`: Perform a nagios status check on the array [NOT IMPLEMENTED]
+`--showencinfo`: Show information related to the RAID enclosure `--showdisks`: Show the physical disk information for the array `--showlogical`: Show the information related to the logical volumes in the array `--nagios`: Perform a nagios status check on the array [NOT IMPLEMENTED]